ShamerD/summer-practice-2019/README.md

   ## 3. Traffic sign classification using HOG and SVM.
   Histograms Of Gradients feature extraction algorithm was implemented.
 Support Vector Machine was trained and tested to classify traffic signs.

+  ### NOTE!
+Tests are not full.
+They are here to show format.